Renting vs. Buying in Florida: Which is Right for You?

 Now consider your lifestyle—both your current lifestyle and the one you hope to enjoy in years to come.
 If you’re hoping to plant roots and invest in your future, buying a home may be the better option.
 But if your lifestyle preference is flexibility and freedom from the responsibilities of homeownership, you may find renting to be more aligned with your goals.

 Lastly, consider that renting or buying may not be your only two options.
 And with Truehold’s sell-and-stay option, you can combine the perks of renting with some of the benefits of homeownership.
-If you’re a Florida Tampa homeowner, our Jacksonville, Lakeville, and Tampa sell-and-stay options allow you to sell your home in exchange for your valuable home equity.
+If you’re a Florida Tampa homeowner, our Jacksonville, Lakeville, and Tampa sell and stay transaction allow you to sell your home in exchange for your valuable home equity.
 From there, you can continue living in your comfortable, familiar space as a renter.

 Renting vs. Buying: What’s Right for You?